Your Guide to Ongoing Care

 This replaces the previous PPS system.
 The Initial Consultation includes:

-a full clinical history review
+full clinical history review

-orientation to program structure
+orientation to the program structure

 clarification of expectations and responsibilities